IchimokuAI/IchimokuAI/README.md

+## Whitepaper
+Learn more about EudoxAI's project vision, technical architecture, and tokenomics by reading our [Whitepaper](docs/whitepaper.md).

 EudoxAI

 EudoxAI is an advanced AI bot designed to automatically interpret NASA telemetry data through photographic analysis.
 By leveraging cutting-edge computer vision and machine learning techniques, EudoxAI decodes, visualizes, and contextualizes NASA’s space imagery for scientific research and exploration purposes.